-During closing, expect to spend about 30-45 minutes reviewing and signing documents.
+During closing, expect to spend about an hour reviewing and signing documents.

-What Do I Need to Know About Insurance, Utilities, and More?
+What Do I Need to Know About Insurance and Utilities?

 Insurance may be rolled into your mortgage payment, or it may be a separate bill you pay each month.
 In either case, it will be included in your loan estimate so that you can easily understand your total monthly costs.

 Utilities such as garbage, water, and electricity should be ready to be turned on the day of your closing to make sure there is no lapse in coverage and that you are ready to move in once you obtain your keys.

 Typically, a day or two before closing, you'll have an opportunity to do a final walkthrough of the home.
 That way, you can ensure any required upgrades or changes have been made and that there is no damage since you agreed to purchase the home.

 At closing, all borrowers will need proof of identification.
 If any additional funds are needed to close, your loan officer and title company would have given you wire instructions a day or so before.

 Most of the time, buyers and sellers attend closing at different times.
 Sellers typically are first so that once that step has been completed, the buyer can gain access to the home and move right in.